UrosVuj/Reddit-Trend-visualizer/README.md

-# Reddit comment visualizer script
+# Reddit trend visualizer script

 A Reddit script written in Python using PRAW, Pushshift RESTful API, Pandas and Matplotlib.